-- Avoid jeans that have a high percentage of elastane in them i.e. stretch jeans, as they will lose their shape quicker than others.
+- Choose jeans with a low percentage of elastane in them i.e. stretch jeans, as they will lose their shape quicker than others.

 - Jumpers with tape on the shoulders will hold their shape better.

-- When buying suits buy two bottoms, as they’ll wear out quicker.
+- When buying suits buy two suit bottoms, as they’ll wear out quicker.

-- In general the thinner the fabric the less well it’ll wear over time.
+- In general thicker fabric wears better over time.

-- Leggings with deep waistbands will be more comfortable to wear.
+- Leggings with deep waistbands are more comfortable to wear.